-These Apricot-Basil Breakfast Meatballs made me a local legend (kind of)
+These Apricot-Basil Breakfast Meatballs made me a local legend (well, kind of!)

 I am the ‘Meatball Lady’